All Child Protection concerns need to be acted on immediately.

 - Mrs Karen Hill (Learning Mentor)

 All Adults, including the designated safeguarding staff, have a duty of care by law to refer all known or suspected cases of abuse to the relevant agencies including social services or the police.
 Where a disclosure is made to a visiting staff member from a different agency, e.g. COMPASS, CAMHS, Brook or School Nursing Team, it is the responsibility of that agency staff to formally report the referral to the School’s Designated Person in the first instance.
+They should then report the concern via their own agency’s procedures.

 Statutory Guidance from the DfE: